 Teledentistry has been defined as a virtual dental visit through the use of technology, usually through video calls that allow patients to easily speak to their dentist remotely and communicate their oral health concerns.

 Virtual visits allow the patient to communicate the problems they are experiencing without having to visit their dentist in person.
 If the dentist has solutions or tips for the patient to try before moving onto a more invasive procedure, then this can be done without having to book an in-person appointment.

 The transmission of important documents such as radiographs, teeth impressions, and photographs can now be relayed electronically.
 A dentist can prescribe medicine to a patient remotely by sending an electronic prescription.

 You should ensure that you have a stable internet connection, preferably a webcam or phone camera so you can send pictures of your teeth, and any other software that your regular dentist office uses for virtual dental appointments.

 How to Book a Virtual Consult

 Have a dental concern but can’t make it out to the office in person?
 That’s what teledentistry is for!
 At Consultants in Dental Aesthetics, we offer simple, easy-to-follow virtual consultations.
 All you need to do is fill out your information, upload a close-up selfie of your smile, and communicate your concerns.

-Dr. Mary Ann Landry will respond by sending a customized video addressing your concerns and offering recommendations or subsequent appointments.
+Dr. Michael Landry will respond by sending a customized video addressing your concerns and offering recommendations or subsequent appointments.
 Some of these follow-up appointments may need to be in-person depending on the severity of the problem.
 Schedule a virtual consultation with Consultants in Dental Aesthetics today.